 This command will update all the packages on your system to their latest versions, ensuring that your system is up to date.

-After updating your Linux Mint operating system, you will need to install the necessary packages required for the installation of the Jellyfin Media server.
-Depending on your Linux Mint distribution and version, the required packages may vary.
+After updating your Linux Mint operating system, you must install the necessary packages to install the Jellyfin Media server.
+The required packages may vary depending on your Linux Mint distribution and version.

 To install the required packages, open the terminal and run the following command: